Looking back on our 75 years, it's important to celebrate all aspects of our organization and those who helped us get to where we are today.

 The organization’s past is foundational to FCCLA’s present.
-See how FCCLA has evolved throughout its nearly 75 years to continue to prepare young people for success.
+Watch the video below to see how FCCLA has evolved throughout its nearly 75 years to continue to prepare young people for success.

 29 Home Economics (presently known as Family and Consumer Sciences) leaders met in Chicago, IL with the idea of creating one national student organization.